aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 ### What is the technical solution (design) of this feature?

-- `IDeliveryStream` -- interface for created and imported delivery streams
+- `IDeliveryStream` -- interface for defined and imported delivery streams

   ```ts
   interface IDeliveryStream extends